Last updated on January 10th, 2023

 - Any structural work needed (e.g. if the floor, walls or ceiling need stabilising to accommodate equipment)

-If you’re looking to convert your garage into a gym, check out our Garage conversion: ultimate guide to costing and planning.
+If you’re looking to create a garage home gym, check out our garage conversion: ultimate guide to costing and planning.

 Pros and cons of a home gym